kyma-project/cli/docs/extensibility/actions.md

 ### call_files_to_save

-This action sends request to the server on a cluster for a list of files and next saves them locally on a machine.
+This action sends a request to the server on a cluster for a list of files and then saves them locally on a machine.

 **Action configuration:**